JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - This takes the focus away from the typing, i need to find another way to focus #DONE
 - Fix this mess! #DONE
 - Arrow keys and tab to select #DONE
-- Let's make it scroll if we are selecting an out of bounds user
+- Let's make it scroll if we are selecting an out of bounds user #DONE
 - Unfinished user mentions were not showing where i could possibly tag someone, added the else block to handle this to the colored words function #DONE

 ## Bug fixing followers